dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 The second part of the template is concerned with two additonal bits:

 - 2 x Web servers, representing our "application", started through the second Auto Scaling Group; and
-- A third Auto Scaling Group that spawns one EC2 instance with Puppet that (a) pushes the initial config to the vADC cluster, and (b) watches for any changes in running vADC EC2 instances and Web servers' IPs, for cluster-config-template if an AutoScale event happens, and updates vADC cluster config accordingly.
+- A third Auto Scaling Group that spawns one EC2 instance with Puppet that (a) pushes the initial config to the vADC cluster, and (b) watches for any changes in running vADC EC2 instances and Web servers' IPs, for example if an AutoScale event happens, and updates vADC cluster config accordingly.

 Since the template creates an Internet-facing "web app", it also creates two EIPs that will be used for a vADC Traffic Group. vADCs sort between themselves which one of them owns which of these EIPs.

 Template also creates a Route53 DNS zone, by default for domain `corp.local` and creates A records for `www.corp.local` and ALIAS for `corp.local` pointing to the two EIPs.
 If you would like to access your demo app at http(s)://www.corp.local, you'll need to delegate the NS for corp.local to the AWS Route53 servers associated with your newly created zone.
 To find out what these are, you'll need to open AWS Console UI, go to Route53, and look for the NS records for your hosted zone (`corp.local` if you used the defaults).

-Alternatively you can simply create the A records on your DNS server directly. `Outputs` section in the stack prints out the domain name and public IP addresses that vADCs will be listening on, for cluster-config-template:
+Alternatively you can simply create the A records on your DNS server directly. `Outputs` section in the stack prints out the domain name and public IP addresses that vADCs will be listening on, for example:

 ```
 URL: corp.local, IP1: 52.65.69.185, IP2: 52.62.54.195